+20. Records

-- average of the three (3) best flights will be taken to determine the winner. - 20.
-Records: Fliers establishing or surpassing a national speed record shall be required to make a supporting or verification flight within five (5) mph of the record flight on the same day as the record setting flight before it can be recognized for record purposes.
-Basis for this supporting flight shall be as follows. - 20.1: After a record is broken during the contest, the flier shall be granted three (3) attempts to make a supporting flight within five (5) mph of the record flight.
+Fliers establishing or surpassing a national speed record shall be required to make a supporting or verification flight within five (5) percent of the record flight on the same day as the record setting flight before it can be recognized for record purposes.
+Basis for this supporting flight shall be as follows.

+After a record is broken during the contest, the flier shall be granted three (3) attempts to make a supporting flight within five (5) percent of the record flight.
 The flier has the option of making the supporting flight immediately after the record flight or at any time during the same day; however, the flier should not be permitted to delay the contest while he makes preparations for the supporting flight, but he should be worked into the starting line as soon as is reasonable.
-All supporting flight attempts shall be subject to the same starting restrictions as official contest flights (see Engine Starting Time paragraph). - 20.2: Any official flights attempted during the contest after a record is broken shall be deemed attempts to satisfy the requirement of a supporting flight.
+All supporting flight attempts shall be subject to the same starting restrictions as official contest flights (see Engine Starting Time paragraph).

+Any official flights attempted during the contest after a record is broken shall be deemed attempts to satisfy the requirement of a supporting flight.
 The first three (3) official flights flown or the first four (4) attempts shall be considered the contest flights.
-This shall also hold true for multi-day contests when the same event can be flown on more than one (1) day. - 20.3: The most extreme case would occur where a flier broke the record on his third official flight (fourth attempt) during the contest.
-He would then be allowed a maximum of three (3) attempts after the contest to come within five (5) mph of the record flight. - 20.4: If the flier's first or second attempt for a supporting flight is within the five (5) mph required, no further attempts shall be given for the supporting flight. - 20.5: If the flier has made another official flight during the contest which was within the required five (5) mph, he will be required to use this as the supporting flight for record purposes. - 20.6: If the supporting flight is faster than the record flight, it will become the record flight and the other the supporting flight.
+This shall also hold true for multi-day contests when the same event can be flown on more than one (1) day.

+The most extreme case would occur where a flier broke the record on his third official flight (fourth attempt) during the contest.
+He would then be allowed a maximum of three (3) attempts after the contest to come within five (5) percent of the record flight.

+If the flier's first or second attempt for a supporting flight is within the five (5) mph required, no further attempts shall be given for the supporting flight.

+If the flier has made another official flight during the contest which was within the required five (5) mph, he will be required to use this as the supporting flight for record purposes.

+If the supporting flight is faster than the record flight, it will become the record flight and the other the supporting flight.
 Under no circumstances can the record resulting from a supporting flight be over five (5) mph faster than an official contest flight.
 If the supporting flight was flown after contest hours and exceeded the contest record flight, the "after hours" flight can be used only for record purposes; it cannot be used as an official contest flight for scoring purposes.

-20.7: AMA records for FAI 0.15 cubic inch speed shall be considered only when the flights have been made according to the FAI Sporting Code or those special rules in effect for FAI Selection Finals; they must also meet the requirements of the supporting flights as described in this section.
+AMA records for FAI 0.15 cubic inch speed shall be considered only when the flights have been made according to the FAI Sporting Code or those special rules in effect for FAI Selection Finals; they must also meet the requirements of the supporting flights as described in this section.

-.21 PROTO SPEED
+.21 PROTO SPEED FOR EVENT 306